Eliza Phillips: Early life and marriage

-Society for the Protection of Birds
+Royal Society for the Protection of Birds

 After the loss of her second husband in 1885, Phillips made a central contribution to the history of the protection of bird life in Britain.
-The focus of these groups was opposition to the use of bird feathers in ladies' fashions and the plumage trade.
-The Society for the Protection of Birds was formed by the 1891 amalgamation of The Plumage League, an anti-plumage group based in Didsbury, Manchester, run by Emily Williamson and the 'Fin, Fur and Feather Folk' whose afternoons meetings were established in 1889 at Phillips's house with Catherine Victoria Hall, Hannah Poland and other women, in London and Croydon.
-Phillips became head of publications.
+The Society for the Protection of Birds was founded in 1889 in Didsbury, Manchester, and by 1891 had moved to London with Eliza as Vice President.
+She also became head of publications.

+Eliza had been a near neighbour of founding Treasurer Catherine Victoria Hall 25 years earlier in Sutton, Surrey.

-"Mrs Edward Phillips' Fin, Fur and Feather afternoons at 11 Morland Road, Croydon, at which she and her close friend, Miss C V Hall of Lancaster Lodge, London, made welcome their numerous friends interested in the protection of wild creatures; in furtherance of this, Mrs Phillips gave unstintingly of her literary ability, and great experience of the world, and Miss Hall of her money and sweet patience, the ultimate outcome being the formation of a Society designed for the protection of Wild Birds throughout the world."
+There is no evidence of a founding sister organisation called the Fin, Fur and Feather Folk, despite the reference made by Etta Lemon in her RSPB history.
+“Mrs Edward Phillips' Fin, Fur and Feather afternoons at 11 Morland Road, Croydon, at which she and her close friend, Miss C V Hall of Lancaster Lodge, London, made welcome their numerous friends interested in the protection of wild creatures; in furtherance of this, Mrs Phillips gave unstintingly of her literary ability, and great experience of the world, and Miss Hall of her money and sweet patience, the ultimate outcome being the formation of a Society designed for the protection of Wild Birds throughout the world."
+Etta was likely referring to a series of publications not directly linked to the RSPB called Fin, Fur, and Feather leaflets first published by Eliza in 1893.
+Further, Eliza did not move to Croydon until after 1891.

 In 1890, the society published its first leaflet, entitled Destruction of Ornamental-Plumaged Birds, aimed at saving the egret population by informing wealthy women of the environmental damage wrought by the use of feathers in fashion.
 A later 1897 publication, Bird Food in Winter, aimed to address the use of berries as winter decoration and encouraged the use of synthetic berries to preserve the birds food source.
 By 1898 the RSPB had 20,000 members and in 1897 alone had distributed over 16,000 letters and 50,000 leaflets.
 The society received a Royal Charter in 1904.